dylan-tong-aws/snowflake-sagemaker-workshops/README.md

-# Snowflake + Amazon SageMaker Workshops [BETA]
+# Snowflake + Amazon SageMaker Workshops

-The workshop assets in this repository are currently in **BETA**.
-We're currently working on simplifying the setup process.
-Reach out to dylatong@amazon.com if you have feeedback.

 ### Loan Default Workshop
 ----

+In this workshop you'll learn how to facilitate a data-centric AI development process using Snowflake and Amazon SageMaker.
+In the workshop you will build a loan default model on personal loans data dervied from the Lending Club.
+As part of a iterative process we'll improve our dataset by enriching it with unemployment rate data provided by Knoema.

 1. **Environment Setup:**